KDE/digikam-doc/setup_application/languages_settings.rst

     The digiKam Languages Configuration Dialog

-Translating an application as digiKam is a long task and require a lots of verification to be validated and published in production.
-Each language is maintained by independent teams which push works at different times, which cannot be sync with the application release date.
+Translating an application such as digiKam is a long task and requires a lot of verification and validation before it is made available in the production code.
+Each language is maintained by independent teams which release updates at different times, that are not necessarily in sync with digiKam release dates.

 .. note::

-    You can set more than one fallback languages to translate application, the lead one is on the top of this list.
+    You can set more than one fallback language in digiKam, the lead one is on the top of this list.

-Selecting a language by the drop-down menu must propose a large list of entries.
+The drop-down menu used for selecting a language contains a long list of entries, so scrolling may be required.
 There are currently more than 70 language teams, providing translations for a wide variety of languages, including some that are often not supported by proprietary software.

 .. figure:: images/setup_languages_list.webp
     :alt: